daisykwok/DH110-2022Spring/assignment03/README.md

 ## Participatory Research Materials
 ### Links
-* My initial interview script can be accessed here.
+* My initial interview script can be accessed [here](https://docs.google.com/document/d/1Bo389sXaWIug9-Da5KB_xBuf15WXfalzDqV2QjeHzmg/edit?usp=sharing).
-* The recording of the interview can be viewed here.
+* The recording of the interview can be viewed [here](https://drive.google.com/file/d/1VWKW_XHs6L-GCeAA1444MUjnR6-0_5Mu/view?usp=sharing).
 * The transcript of the interview can be found here.

 ### Interview Insights
+The following are some notable insights from the interview:

 ## Reflection